codesyntax/pymipago/docs/usage.rst

     - **test_environment**: (default: False) a boolean to use the testing environment of the Payment Service.

     - **extra**: (default: {}): a dict to override default values of the payment service configuration.
-Currently supported values are the following:
+Currently supported values are the following (all of them are optional):
         - 'message1': format: {'eu': 'XX', 'es': 'XX'}: basque and spanish texts to override the footer value of the payment document in PDF format

         - 'message2': format: {'eu': 'XX', 'es': 'XX'}: basque and spanish texts to override the first legal text of the payment document in PDF format